brainsnorkel/sourdough/README.md

 ### Activity

-  * After 10 minutes at 250C (480F) turn the oven down to 220C (430F).
+  * After 10 minutes at 250C (480F) turn the oven down to 220C (430F)
-  * Set a timer for 25 minutes.
+  * Set a timer for 25 minutes
-  * Do not open the oven until the 25 minutes has passed.
+  * Do not open the oven until the 25 minutes has passed

 ## Step 19: Move the loaf from the oven to a cooling rack (3:05PM)

-### Equipment

-  * A cooling rack

 ### Activity

   * Turn off the oven
-  * Move the loaf from the oven to the cooling rack
+  * Move the loaf from the oven to your cooling rack
-  * Set a timer for 30 minutes. *Do not cut the loaf before this timer goes off*.
+  * Set a timer for 30 minutes. *Do not cut the loaf before this timer goes off*

 ## Step 20: [Photograph and Consume Bread](https://twitter.com/SeamusBlackley/status/1135402087980789762?s=20) (3:35PM)